Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2017-06-27-How_To_Install_Tensorflow.md

 From now on, I will explaining Package Manager installation. if you want to know about another package manager installation, click [HERE](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/#package-manager-installation)

-this way is much easier than [runfile](docs.nvidia.com/cuda/cuda-installation-guide-linux/#runfile-overview)
+This way is much easier than [runfile](docs.nvidia.com/cuda/cuda-installation-guide-linux/#runfile-overview)

 procedure of installation :